 In this prototype, the IC is soldered directly to the BNC panel connector.

 Calibration and Use of the pH Meter

-In theory, a pH probe produces about 59 millivolts (mV) per pH unit, and at pH 7
+produces about 59 millivolts (mV) per pH unit, and at pH 7 (neutral

-(neutral pH) the probe produces 0 volts.
+pH) the probe produces 0 volts.
 Acid pHs produce negative voltages.
-Basic
+Basic pHs produce

-pHs produce positive pHs.
-For example, the system shown here reads +7.6 mV with
+positive pHs.
+For example, the system shown here reads +7.6 mV with the inputs shorted

-or a programming a calculator to do the arithmetic makes the process of determining
+programming a calculator to do the arithmetic makes the process of determining pH

-pH simple, if not quite as simple as reading it off a benchtop pH meter's
+simple, if not quite as simple as reading it off a benchtop pH meter's display.

 Graphing the Results